-ITV’s Victoria has returned to Screen Yorkshire’s Church Fenton Yorkshire Studios as filming commences on a second series.
+ITV’s Victoria has returned to Screen Yorkshire’s Church Fenton Yorkshire Studios to film a second series and Christmas special.
 Jenna Coleman (Victoria) and Tom Hughes (Albert) drew critical acclaim for their performances in the first series, which debuted last autumn before becoming ITV’s highest rated drama of 2016.
 The lavish production, which showcases some of Yorkshire’s most iconic period locations, has since captivated audiences around the world, including the US, where it has proved to be hugely popular.

 Series two of Victoria– once again written by creator and executive producer Daisy Goodwin – sees Queen Victoria face the new challenge of motherhood.
 Picking up six weeks after the first series ended, the second installment establishes Victoria as a working mother, learning to balance her responsibilities as both parent and Queen.
 However, with Prince Albert still struggling to find a role for himself there is an inevitable power struggle between husband and wife.